Compare quotes from leading insurers

 How does a Surety Bond work?

+To understand how Surety Bonds work, we’ll need to first establish the main parties in any bond.
 Surety Bonds involve 3 parties: the Obligee, the Principal, and the Surety.
 These terms are explained below:

 1. Obligee (the client)

-2. Principal (the contractor)
+2. Principal (the contractor/vendor)

 3. Surety (the insurance company)